 Measurement, research, and knowledge sharing about food loss and waste

 USDA’s Economic Research Service (ERS) calculates and maintains the U.S. Food Availability data system, including the Loss Adjusted Food Availability (LAFA) data series.
 This data series was primarily designed to estimate daily per capita calorie availability and food-pattern equivalents of the five major food groups plus the amounts of added sugars and sweeteners and added fats and oils.
 These data support the widely cited estimates of food loss at the retail and consumer levels in the United States.
 In addition, ERS conducts research into the drivers and amount of food loss and waste at the farm level.
-USDA continues to update and refine these measurements and analyses.
+USDA is currently updating and refining the underlying loss assumptions to update and refine these measurements and analyses.